MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/manage-deployment-pipelines.md

 The release process starts once new updates are complete and the pull request (PR) merged into the team’s shared branch (such as *Main*, *Dev* etc.).
 From this point, there are different options to build a release process in Fabric.

-### Scenario 1 - Git- based deployments
+### Option 1 - Git- based deployments

 :::image type="content" source="./media/manage-deployment-pipelines/git-based-deployment.png" alt-text="Diagram showing how the Git based deployment works.":::

-In this scenario, all deployments originate from the Git repository.
+With this option, all deployments originate from the Git repository.
 Each stage in the release pipeline has a dedicated primary branch (in the diagram, these stages are *Dev*, *Test*, and *Prod*), which feeds the appropriate workspace in Fabric.

 Once When a PR to the *Dev* branch is approved and merged: